tambetm/simple_dqn/README.md

 Deep Q-learning agent for replicating DeepMind's results in paper ["Human-level control through deep reinforcement learning"](http://www.nature.com/nature/journal/v518/n7540/full/nature14236.html).

-This code grew out of frustration working with original DeepMind code.
+This code grew out of frustration working with [original DeepMind code](https://github.com/tambetm/DeepMind-Atari-Deep-Q-Learner).
 It is designed to be simple, fast and easy to extend.
 In particular:
  * It's Python :).
  * New [ALE Python interface](https://github.com/bbitmaster/ale_python_interface/wiki/Code-Tutorial) is used.
  * [Fastest convolutions](https://github.com/soumith/convnet-benchmarks) from [Neon deep learning library](http://neon.nervanasys.com/docs/latest/index.html).
  * Every screen is kept only once in replay memory, fast minibatch sampling with Numpy array slicing.
  * The number of array and datatype conversions is minimized.

 Restriction from Neon is, that it currently works only on Maxwell architecture GPU-s.
 Hopefully this [will change](https://github.com/NervanaSystems/neon/issues/80).
+You can still simulate playing from pretrained models using just CPU, see the example below.

 ## Installation